 Dee started competitive motorsport in 1968 and took part in Autocross, Sprinting and Circuit Racing.
 1989 was her last year of motorsport, sprinting and circuit racing a Suzuki Swift.
 Dee has also enjoyed being Honorary Secretary and Editor for the club.

 1986 was the first year in motorsport for Caroline and she won the ladies award in the National Leaders Sprint Championships.
 In 1988 she was named 'Man of the Meeting' at Ingliston, she was also twice RAC National Leaders Ladies Champion.
 Caroline also chaired the BWRDC for three years.

-In 1988 Josie was awarded the Lord Wakefield Trophy.
+In 1988 Josie was awarded the Lord Wakefield Challenge Trophy.
 She started competing in 1977 and by 1980 she was achieving class wins and went on to win her first race outright at Mallory Park in 1982.
 Josie was also BWRDC Club Secretary and Chairman.

-During Maggie's racing career (1972-1993) she became a multiple BWRDC Kart Champion and was the first British woman to win at the 1990, 1991 and 1993 Peel Grands Prix on the Isle of Man in the 125cc class.
+Maggie raced from 1972-1993 and became a multiple BWRDC Kart Champion and was the first British woman to win at the 1990, 1991 and 1993 Peel Grands Prix on the Isle of Man in the 125cc class.
 In 1990 she won the final heat, in 1991 she won all three heats and the final, then in 1993 she won the final.

 Pheobe competed in single seaters for many years and achieved class wins in Historic Formula Junior and in 1992 won the European FISA Trophy.
 In 1999 she won the Goodwood Revival Ladies prize and continues to race in occasional Historic Formula Junior events.